MicronOxford/SIMcheck_Manual/source/rec_data_checks.rst

 When run stand-alone, there are a number of options to configure.
-The noise cut-off may be manually specified for each channel instead of using the "Threshold and 16-bit Conversion" utility; the gaussian window function used to avoid Fourier Transform edge artefacts may be turned off; auto-scaling of the Fourier Transform result from mode to maximum may be turned off; and the blur / false-color look-up table option may be turned on.
+The noise cut-off may be manually specified for each channel instead of using the "Threshold and 16-bit Conversion" utility; you may choose not to use a noise cut-off at all; the gaussian window function used to avoid Fourier Transform edge artefacts may be turned off; auto-scaling of the Fourier Transform result from mode to maximum may be turned off; and the blur / false-color look-up table option may be turned on.

 Modulation Contrast Map (MCM)
 -----------------------------